eilmiv/SPARQL2NEMO/README.md

 ## Supported Features
 Currently supported features can be found in [translation.rs](src/translation.rs).
+A different version of the translation using the "nemo in rust" macros can be found in [translation_next.rs](src/translation_next.rs).
 Functions are generally named after the SPARQL algebra operation they translate.

 There are special suffixes for functions that do not produce solution sets: